10 best salad potatoes to grow

 'Pink Duke of York' (first early)

-White flesh and an earthy taste.
-Not as waxy as some but superb eaten cold.
+Potato 'Pink Duke of York' has white flesh and an earthy taste.
+It's not as waxy as some, but superb eaten cold.

 'Red Duke of York' (first early)